OHDSI/BookOfOhdsi-2ndEdition/Prototype.md

     : "Finding site of" relationship {#tbl-part-chapter-shorttableterm}
     ```

-  For complicated tables, consider the `list-table` extension.
+  For complicated tables, we should consider the `list-table` extension.
+But I haven't figured out how to incorporate it with Quarto captions.

 - [ ] clean up any confused headings